Cause

 Species Affected

 White-tailed deer and mule deer are the primary wildlife species affected by HD.
-This disease is occasionally associated with deaths of pronghorn antelope and bighorn sheep.
+The disease is occasionally associated with deaths of pronghorn antelope and bighorn sheep.
 Elk can become infected with this disease, but they do not seem to be nearly as susceptible as white-tailed deer.
-EHD rarely causes disease in domestic animals, while BT is a well-known disease of sheep, cattle, and goats and can also infect domestic dogs.
+The EHD virus rarely causes disease in domestic animals, while the BT virus is a well-known disease of sheep, cattle, and goats and can also infect domestic dogs.
 The viruses are not known to cause disease in humans.

 Distribution

 EHD and BT viruses are found worldwide in temperate and tropical climates, but they have only been reported in free-ranging wildlife in North America.
 In the United States, HD has been confirmed in most eastern and southeastern states as well as several states in the Midwest and northwest.
 There have also been sporadic cases reported in British Columbia, Alberta, and Saskatchewan in Canada.
-Pennsylvania has recently had three outbreaks of hemorrhagic disease in white-tailed deer in 1996 (not confirmed), 2002, and 2007.
-One positive case was diagnosed in Northampton county in August of 2011.
+Seasonal surveillance for the disease occurs throughout the United States and both viruses have been detected in Pennsylvania white-tailed deer.
+Neither virus has been detected in Pennsylvania elk.

 Transmission

-The EHD and BT viruses are both transmitted by biting flies or midges in the group called Culicoides (Ku/lick/oyed/eez).
-Female midges pick up the viruses by ingesting the blood of an infected animal and they then transmit the viruses when they feed on an uninfected animal.
-Midges are found near mud, which is their preferred breeding habitat, so outbreaks usually occur when deer congregate in wet areas at the driest part of late summer and early fall when seasonal midge activity is also at its peak.
-They end when the first hard frosts take their toll on the midges and the virus dies with the insects.
+The EHD and BT viruses are transmitted by biting midges (Culicoides sp.), also known as “no-see-ums”.
+Female midges pick up the viruses by ingesting the blood of an infected animal and they transmit the viruses when they feed on an uninfected animal.
+Midges are found near mud, which is their preferred breeding habitat, so outbreaks usually occur when deer congregate in wet areas during the driest part of late summer and early fall when seasonal midge activity is at its peak.
+Outbreaks end when the first hard frost kills the midges and any viruses they may carry.
+How the viruses overwinter is not well understood, but theories include milder climates allowing for midge persistence and infected hosts surviving and serving as viral reservoirs.

 Clinical Signs

-Clinical signs of hemorrhagic disease are all a result of the damage that the virus does to the walls of the blood vessels.
-They can range from sudden death to chronic disease.
-White-tailed deer usually develop clinical signs of HD about 7 days following infection with the EHD or BT virus, but some animals may remain asymptomatic.
-Clinical signs include swelling of the face or neck, loss of appetite, lethargy, weakness, lameness, respiratory distress, fever, and excessive salivation.
-Deer with HD will often have ulcers in the mouth and may bleed from the nose and/or mouth.
-Infected animals may develop swollen, blue tongues.
-They will also often experience hoof overgrowth and may have indentations or cracks in the walls of their hooves (see photos).
-Usually infected deer will go into shock and die within 8 to 36 hours of the onset of clinical signs.
-Necropsy of animals that die of HD will often reveal extensive hemorrhage from any or all internal organs.
-Organs more likely to exhibit hemorrhage include the heart, liver, kidneys, lungs, spleen, and intestines.
+Clinical signs of hemorrhagic disease are a result of the damage that the virus does to the walls of blood vessels and can range from sudden death to chronic disease.
+White-tailed deer usually develop clinical signs of disease about one week following infection with either virus, but some animals may never show any signs of infection.
+Acute clinical signs include swelling of the face or neck, loss of appetite, lethargy, weakness, lameness, respiratory distress, fever, and excessive salivation.
+Due to the fever, infected deer often seek out water.
+Deer with HD may have ulcers in the mouth and may bleed from the nose and/or mouth.
+Infected animals may also develop swollen, blue tongues.
+Deer with chronic disease may experience hoof overgrowth or have indentations or cracks in the walls of their hooves.
+Infected deer usually die within 8 to 36 hours following onset of clinical signs.

 Diagnosis